Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: The space of adapted wedge metrics of positive scalar curvature

-which associates to $x\in \ker (f_{\Gamma_\beta,\Gamma})$ and $[(M_\Sigma, \xi,\xi_\beta, g_M,g_{\beta M})]$ \footnote{Here we skip ``$\nabla^p$'' from the notations.} the class
+which associates to $x\in \ker (f_{\Gamma_\beta,\Gamma})$ and $\big[(M_\Sigma, \xi,\xi_\beta, g_M,g_{\beta M})\big]$\footnote{Here we skip ``$\nabla^p$'' from the notations.} the class

-Indeed, as $x$ is null-bordant in $\Omega ^{\spin,(L,G)\fb}_m (B\Gamma_\beta\xrightarrow{B\theta}B\Gamma)$, the element $x+ [(M_\Sigma, \xi,\xi_\beta)]$ is bordant to $[(M_\Sigma, \xi,\xi_\beta)]$ in $\Omega ^{\spin,(L,G)\fb}_m (B\Gamma_\beta\xrightarrow{B\theta}B\Gamma)$.
-Since the element $x+ [(M_\Sigma, \xi,\xi_\beta)]$ is represented by a manifold with an adapted wedge psc metric, we can use our bordism theorem and propagate this psc metric back to $M_\Sigma$, obtaining a new adapted wedge metric of psc, i.e. a new element in $C(M_\Sigma,\xi_\beta,\xi)$.
-One proves exactly as in Proposition 2.4 in \cite{MR2366359} that this action is well defined, free and transitive.
+Indeed, as $x$ is null-bordant in $\Omega ^{\spin,(L,G)\fb}_m \big(B\Gamma_\beta\xrightarrow{B\theta}B\Gamma\big)$, the element $x+ \big[(M_\Sigma, \xi,\xi_\beta)\big]$ is bordant to $\big[(M_\Sigma, \xi,\xi_\beta)\big]$ in $\Omega ^{\spin,(L,G)\fb}_m \big(B\Gamma_\beta\xrightarrow{B\theta}B\Gamma\big)$.
+Since the element $x+ \big[(M_\Sigma, \xi,\xi_\beta)\big]$ is represented by a manifold with an adapted wedge psc metric, we can use our bordism theorem and propagate this psc metric back to $M_\Sigma$, obtaining a new adapted wedge metric of psc, i.e., a new element in $C(M_\Sigma,\xi_\beta,\xi)$.
+One proves exactly as in Proposition 2.4 in~\cite{MR2366359} that this action is well defined, free and transitive.

-Consider now $\Gamma=\mathbb{Z}_n$, the cyclic group of order $n$.
-It is explained in \cite{MR2366359}, building on specific examples provided in \cite{Bot-Gil-MA}, that the Cheeger-Gromov rho invariant defines a map $\rho\co {\rm Pos}^{\spin}_n (B\mathbb{Z}_n)\to \mathbb{R}$ which has an image of infinite cardinality.
-To prove this, one only needs to show that $\rho$ is a homomorphism and that it is non-trivial; the property that it is a homomorphism is a consequence of the definition of rho invariant whereas the fact that it is non-trivial follows from the specific examples in \cite{Bot-Gil-MA} (lens spaces).
-Remark that we have a well defined rho-homomorphism $\rho^{{\rm rel}}_w \co {\rm Pos} ^{\spin,(L,G)\fb}_m (B\Gamma_\beta \xrightarrow{B\theta} B\Gamma)\to \mathbb{R}$, obtained by composing the homomorphism \eqref {natural-hom-1} with the homomorphism \eqref{rho-hom-bis}:

-Recall now that we are under the assumption that there is an injection $j\co\mathbb{Z}_n \to \Gamma$.
-Such an injection induces homomorphisms
+{ Consider now $\Gamma=\mathbb{Z}_n$, the cyclic group of order $n$.
+It~is explained in~\cite{MR2366359}, building on~spe\-ci\-fic examples provided in~\cite{Bot-Gil-MA}, that the Cheeger--Gromov rho invariant defines a map $\rho$: \mbox{${\rm Pos}^{\spin}_m (B\mathbb{Z}_n)\to \mathbb{R}$} which has an image of infinite cardinality.
+To prove this, one only needs to show that $\rho$ is a homomorphism and that it is non-trivial; the property that it is a homomorphism is a consequence of the definition of rho invariant whereas the fact that it is non-trivial follows from the specific examples in~\cite{Bot-Gil-MA} (lens spaces).
+Remark that we have a well defined rho-homomorphism $\rho^{{\rm rel}}_w \co {\rm Pos} ^{\spin,(L,G)\fb}_m \big(B\Gamma_\beta \xrightarrow{B\theta} B\Gamma\big)\to \mathbb{R}$, obtained by composing the homomorphism~\eqref {natural-hom-1} with the homomorphism~\eqref{rho-hom-bis}: } Recall now that we are under the assumption that there is an injection $j\co\mathbb{Z}_n \to \Gamma$.
+Such an~injec\-tion induces homomorphisms